DevilFlow92/associazione-api/README.md

 **SottoCartella** (a user-created sub-folder inside one of a fixed set of seeded **MacroSezione** — e.g. "Certificazioni Uniche", "Verbali" — each carrying its own RBAC permission prefix instead of the generic `archivio:*`).
-Other aggregates (Spartito, Iscrizione, Ricevuta, Template) reference documents by FK.
+Other aggregates (Spartito, Iscrizione, IscrizioneCorso, Ricevuta, Template) reference documents by FK.

-**Template** is the dynamic-document system: a JSON-defined document body (`contenuto_json`) plus a list of required entity types (`entita_richieste`, e.g. `socio`, `servizio`, `ricevuta`), rendered by substituting **merge fields** resolved at request time from real records (`app/mergefields/` — one provider per entity: banda, socio, esterno, contatto, servizio, ricevuta, iscrizione).
+**Template** is the dynamic-document system: a JSON-defined document body (`contenuto_json`) plus a list of required entity types (`entita_richieste`, e.g. `socio`, `servizio`, `ricevuta`), rendered by substituting **merge fields** resolved at request time from real records (`app/mergefields/` — one provider per entity: banda, socio, esterno, contatto, servizio, ricevuta, iscrizione, allievo, iscrizione_corso).
 A template can be previewed as HTML, or generated as a DOCX (direct XML manipulation) or a PDF (HTML → paged.js pagination → headless-Chromium capture via Playwright); a PDF/DOCX generation persists its output as a new `Documento`.